nicholaswong112/gameoflife/README.md

 3. Install necessary packages with `pip install -r requirements.txt`
 4. [TODO]

-For now, just try running `python3 main.py` and see if it looks like this
+For now, just run `python3 main.py` and see if you get:

 ![desired output](test.PNG)